SearchWP Blog

 Thankfully, this problem is easy to fix.
 We’ll show you how to customize your search results page to make it smarter further in this article.

-How to Fix Elementor Search Results Page Not Working
+Fix Elementor Search Results Page Not Working

 After you’ve learned the most popular reasons that can lead to an Elementor search results page not working, let’s look at how you can fix them.